llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 > `launch_status = LaunchParforOnGrid(m_file) launch_status = LaunchParforOnGrid(m_file,variables)`

-Where m_file is a string that specifies the script or function to be run, and variables is the list of variables that are being passed in.
+Where `m_file` is a string that specifies the script or function to be run, and variables is the list of variables that are being passed in.
 Note that variables must be variables, not constants.

-If you anticipate that your job will use more than \~10 GB of RAM, you need to allocated more resources for your job.
+If you anticipate that your job will use more than 4 GB of RAM, you may need to allocated more resources for your job.
 You can be sure your job has enough memory to run by allocating more slots, or cores, to each task or process in your job.
-For example, our nodes have 40 cores and 384 GB of RAM, therefore each core represents about 10 GB.
-So if your job needs \~20 GB, allocate two cores or slots per process.
-Doing so will ensure your job will not fail due running out of memory, and not interfere with another person\'s job.
+For example, our xeon-p8 nodes have 48 cores and 192 GB of RAM, therefore each core represents about 4 GB.
+So if your job needs ~8 GB, allocate two cores or slots per process.
+Doing so will ensure your job will not fail due running out of memory, and not interfere with someone else's job.

 To do this with LaunchFunctionOnGrid or LaunchParforOnGrid, you can add the following line to your run script, before you use the